DigitalMachinist/win-zsh/README.md

     ln -s ~/win10 /mnt/c/Users/<your Windows username>
     ```

 8. Congratulations!
 You can use bash from Windows.
 It's not a trick or a hacky Windows implementation.
-Real Linux bash, with access to all the great tooling you have access to in the Ubuntu/Debian environment.
-The possibilities are endless.
+Real Linux bash, with access to all the great tooling from the Ubuntu/Debian environment.
+The possibilities are endless!
 But we're only getting started...

 ## Phase 2: New Windows Terminal